Blog

 This first model is what you see at companies like Gorgias, Pigment and Rippling, where all non-selling work is handled by the growth ops team, providing reps with qualified pipeline programmatically.

 Ops owns the whole pipeline machine: identify → enrich → verify → qualify → route.
-Manage signals stored in custom objects in the CRM.
+Signals are encoded into CRM logic, scoring models, and workflows.

 The benefit: reps sell, period.